ARVC: Clinical Course and Predictors of Arrhythmic Risk

 The highest risk of LAE occurs between the third and fourth decade of life and rarely before adolescence.
 Therefore, the authors believe that screening for ARVC around age 11 or 12 years is reasonable.
 Prior studies appear to have underestimated LAEs due to analysis of data based on clinical history rather than through prospective clinical observation.
 In this analysis, male sex, participation in strenuous exercise, history of atrial fibrillation, syncope, and hemodynamically tolerated VT all may be harbingers of adverse events.
 In the absence of more sophisticated risk stratification schemes, it seems reasonable to recommend implantable cardioverter-defibrillator implantation in the presence of one or more of these risk factors.
 Neither medical therapy nor ablation appear to reduce the risk of adverse events, although that does not necessarily mean that there is no impact on the natural history of ARVC.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Exercise
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Exercise

 Keywords: Arrhythmias, Cardiac, Arrhythmogenic Right Ventricular Dysplasia, Atrial Fibrillation, Catheter Ablation, Death, Sudden, Cardiac, Defibrillators, Implantable, Exercise, Heart Arrest, Heart Defects, Congenital, Heart Failure, Primary Prevention, Risk Factors, Syncope, Tachycardia, Ventricular, Treatment Outcome